Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 In cases where fixed-size messages are required, an array of ``shared_int`` dummy values may be used.
 All elements must be initialised to zero (``0``).

+Layout:

+Body layout is message specific.
+See the definitions in the `Message Definitions`_ section for more information.

+Notes: none

 Message Definitions
 ===================